rajangdavis/osvc_csharp/README.md

 }
 ```

-## Running multiple ROQL Queries in parallel
+## Running multiple ROQL Queries concurrently
-Instead of running multiple queries in with 1 GET request, you can run multiple GET requests and combine the results by adding a "parallel" property to the options dictionary.
+Instead of running multiple queries in with 1 GET request, you can run multiple GET requests and combine the results by adding a "concurrent" property to the options dictionary.

 ```C#
 using static System.Console;